eventfully-engineered/rsdbc/README.md

-# Rust Relations Database Connectivity (R2DBC)
+# Rust Relational Database Connectivity (R2DBC)

-Playing around with building a common API around accessing relation databases.
+Playing around with building a common API around accessing relational databases.

 NOTE: WIP.
 Placeholder.
 Nothing to see here at the moment.